 In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2014-09, "Revenue from Contracts with Customers."
 The new standard provides a single, comprehensive model for revenue arising from contracts with customers and supersedes most current revenue recognition guidance.
 The new standard requires an entity to recognize revenue at an amount that reflects the consideration to which the company expects to be entitled in exchange for transferring goods or services to a customer.
 In August 2015, the FASB issued ASU No. 2015-14, "Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date," which deferred the effective date of the standard by one year.
-The deferral results in the new revenue standard being effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017, with early adoption permitted for fiscal years, and interim periods of adoption provided for in the new standard are the retrospective method and the cumulative effect method.
+The deferral results in the new revenue standard being effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017, with early adoption permitted for fiscal years, and interim periods within those years, beginning after December 15, 2016.
+The Company intends to adopt the new standard in accordance with the deferred effective date.
+The methods of adoption provided for in the new standard are the retrospective method and the cumulative effect method.
 Under the retrospective method, an entity is required to restate each period before the date of initial application that is presented in the financial statements.
 Under the cumulative effect method an entity applies the new standard as of the date of initial application, without restatement of comparative period amounts.
 The Company is currently assessing the impact of the adoption of this new standard on its consolidated financial statements and footnote disclosures and has not yet selected a method of adoption.